aosmith16/dallas-OR-ukes/content/_index.markdown

 + **Nobody Knows You When You're Down and Out** - [handout](/tabs/Nobody Knows You When You.docx)
-[Listen to Eric Clapton sing it live](https://www.youtube.com/watch?v=0b-OHZI1Q5w)
+[Listen to Eric Clapton sing it live](https://www.youtube.com/watch?v=0b-OHZI1Q5w) Also see the tutorial [here](https://www.youtube.com/watch?v=Ix-Le6ngZes) for strum inspiration

 Additional song tabs from past or for future play lists can be found on the [Additional Resources](/additional/) page.